danb0b/danb0b.github.io/_recipes/lemon-caramel-crepes-with-candied-lemons.md

 4. Slide crepe onto an ovenproof plate; cover with foil and transfer to oven.
 Repeat process with remaining batter, coating pan with more butter as needed.
 5. Fold each crepe into quarters to form a triangle.
 Arrange 3 crepes on each plate; drizzle with lemon-caramel sauce and garnish with candied lemon slices.

-Lemon-Caramel Sauce:\
+### Lemon-Caramel Sauce
-\

 The sauce can be refrigerated in an airtight container up to three days.
-Gently reheat it just before serving.\
+Gently reheat it just before serving.
-\
-INGREDIENTS:\

--   1 cup sugar
--   3 Tbsp fresh lemon juice
--   1 tablespoon limoncello (Italian lemon-flavored liqueur; optional)
--   2 Tbsp unsalted butter, cut into small pieces

-DIRECTIONS:\

 1. Heat sugar and 1/4 cup water in a medium heavy-bottomed saucepan over medium-high heat, stirring occasionally, until sugar has dissolved and syrup is clear.
 Continue to cook, without stirring, until syrup comes to a boil, occasionally washing down sides of pan with a wet pastry brush to prevent crystals from forming.
 Let syrup boil, gently swirling pan occasionally, until dark amber.
 2. Remove from heat; whisk in lemon juice, liqueur, butter, and 2 tablespoons water.
 (Caramel will steam and spatter) Serve warm

-Candied lemon slices\
-\
+### Candied Lemon Slices

-The lemon slices can be stored in an airtight container at room temperature up to one day\
+The lemon slices can be stored in an airtight container at room temperature up to one day
-\
-INGREDIENTS:\

--   1 large lemon
--   1 cup sugar

-DIRECTIONS:\

 1. Prepare an ice-water bath; set aside.
 Using a mandolin or sharp knife, cut lemon into 12 paper-thin slices; discard seeds and ends of rind.
 2. Bring a medium saucepan of water to a rolling boil.
 Remove from heat, and add lemon slices; stir until softened, about 1 minute.
 Drain, and immediately plunge slices into ice-water bath.
 Drain.